 The Road from Brazil to Guyana

-Another local bus to visit Guyana - they’re not too uncomfortable - from Venezuela via Boa Vista in Brazil (which is on a super long road which continues south all the way to Rio).
+Another local bus to visit Guyana - they’re not too uncomfortable - from Venezuela, via Boa Vista in Brazil (which is on a super long road that continues south, all the way to Rio).
 Over a nifty little river crossover bridge to change us over to driving on the left and then our own chartered bus.
 We’re supposed to be using local transport, but a bus out here is a bridge too far - to confusingly mix my metaphors.

 Our lodge is a handful of little rondavels up a hillside and a scramble through chickens and flowerbeds to a larger dining room rondavel.
 The dining room also acts as the stage for local native dancing in the evening – performed in our honour.
 The children accompanying the dancers are more entertaining, as they loll and romp on the floor, laughing at their costumed parents.

 More muddy walks in the rainforest and a trip on the river.
+Guyana means 'Land of Many Waters'.
 Most of the wildlife is in hiding and it’s hard going.
 My ankle isn’t getting any better.

-When it's time to leave we loiter on the edge of the forest and our charter bus eventually emerges.
+When it's time to leave we loiter on the edge of the forest (80% of Guyana is covered in rainforest) and our charter bus eventually emerges.
 The roads are red soil, still unpaved and after much bumping a ferry is involved.
 It’s another long wait while the bus is perilously edged onto the ‘boat’ – it’s a contraption of wood planks with an engine attached.
 No roads, no scheduled planes.
 More ignominious weighing as we embark on light aeroplanes to reach the capital, Georgetown.